emilytrybulec/repeatMaskerFaster/README.md

 params {

     // Input options
-    te_trimmer                 = false
-    repeat_masker              = true
-    cons_thr                   = 0.5

     soft_mask                  = true

     species                    = null
     genome_fasta               = null
     consensus_fasta            = null
+    cluster                    = null
 }
 ```

 Next, create a params.yaml file to input information in place of the null configurations.
-This file will, at a minimum, contain your genome and preferred out directory name.
-Optionally, a consensus path and RepeatMasker species flag can be supplied.
+This file will contain your genome and preferred out directory name.
+The RepeatMasker species flag is used to warmup RepeatMasker, and, and a consensus path and can be supplied to process your genome against known repeats, if available.

 `params.yaml`: